nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

 #### API write batch size

-Nightscout accepts either one document or an array of documents on supported API write endpoints.
-A single request is limited to **10,000 documents** so that validation and database work remain bounded.
-Clients uploading larger backfills must divide them into smaller batches.
+Nightscout accepts either one document or an array of documents on several legacy API write endpoints.
+In 15.0.8, array writes to the `entries`, `devicestatus`, `activity`, and `food` endpoints are limited to **10,000 documents per request** so that validation and database work remain bounded.
+Clients uploading larger backfills to these endpoints must divide them into smaller batches.
+Other endpoints have their own accepted payload shapes and limits; consult the API documentation exposed by your Nightscout instance.

 </br>